wearehumblebee/styled-components-breakpoint/README.md

 #### breakpoint.m.only(breakpoint?)

-Unlike `up` and `down`, the `only` function accepts an optional breakpoint parameter in the form of a string.
-This parameter is used to return a range media query, between the breakpoint used in the executing function and the passed parameter.
+Unlike `up` and `down`, the `only` function accepts an optional breakpoint argument in the form of a string.
+This argument is used to return a range media query, between the breakpoint used in the executing function and the passed argument.
 For example, executing `breakpoint.m.only('xl')`, will return a range between the `m` and `xl` breakpoints.
 ```javascript
 `breakpoint.m.only('xl')`